 The School of the Art Institute of Chicago (SAIC) offers several undergraduate courses for students interested in exploring art therapy as a future profession or considering how the approaches and philosophies of the field can inform their artistic development.
-While SAIC does not offer a formal undergraduate major in Art Therapy, Bachelor of Fine Arts (BFA) students can combine practical Cooperative Education Internships with psychology classes from the Liberal Arts department and studio coursework as a preparation for a graduate education in Art Therapy.
+While SAIC does not offer a formal undergraduate major in Art Therapy, Bachelor of Fine Arts (BFA) students can combine practical SAIC Internships with psychology classes from the Liberal Arts department and studio coursework as a preparation for a graduate education in Art Therapy.

 ARTHER 1101 Explorations in Community-based Practice—This studio course explores expanded modes of practice for artists working with communities.
 Various approaches and strategies of engagement are explored.
 Off-campus experiential opportunities and service learning are key aspects of this course.
 Readings, guest lectures, and discussions are used to present various perspectives on art education, art therapy, artists-in-residencies, and other contexts in which artists engage communities.

 ARTTHER 2010 The Creative Process as Art Therapy—This class explores and implements concepts from art therapy and related fields and presents a blend of approaches including Eastern traditions, Jungian psychology, and other sources.
 Studio work and writing are used as tools to understand and cultivate the discipline of self-awareness.